International Development Positions

 Length of Appointment: Up to 5 years

-The individual selected for this position will be administratively assigned to the Rural Development and Natural Resources Branch (RDNR) of the Development Resources and Disaster Assistance Division (DRDA), Office of Capacity Building and Development (OCBD), Foreign Agricultural Service, U.S. Department of Agriculture (FAS/OCBD/DRDA/RDNR).
-Although the incumbent will be employed by USDA, s/he will be located in and work directly with the U.S. Agency for International Development (USAID), Bureau for Economic Growth, Education and Environment (E3), Office of Global Climate Change.
+The individual selected for this position will be administratively assigned to the Rural Development and Natural Resources Branch (RDNR) of the Development Resources and Disaster Assistance Division (DRDA), Office of Capacity Building and Development (OCBD), Foreign Agricultural Service, U.S. Department of Agriculture (FAS/OCBD/DRDA/RDNR) but will be located in and work directly with the U.S. Agency for International Development/Economic Growth, Education and Environment Bureau (E3), Global Climate Change Office.

 Please read all the instructions before you begin.

-To apply for this position, you must submit a complete Application Package to: FAS-SCHB-APPLIC@wdc.usda.gov with the Subject Line: “OCBD-13-130” which includes the following:
+To apply for this position, you must submit a complete Application Package to: FAS-SCHB-APPLIC@wdc.usda.gov with the subject line: FAS-OCBD-14-143 which includes the following:

 2. MUST submit cover letter individually addressing your experience and qualifications of the “Required Skills”.